swatinavghare04/MKPITS_Swati_Navghare_Java_Nov_2020/README.md

 #### Program 298 Practice Program(WriteStringToConsoleAndFileUsePrintWriter.java)
 write a program in java to write some string to console and into the file using PrintWriter class.

-#### Program 299 Practice Program(FileOutputStreamExample3.java)
+#### Program 299 Practice File Handling Program(FileOutputStreamExample3.java)
-write a program in java to create a file "testin.txt" and write some string into it using FileOutputStream class
+write a program in java to create a file "testin.txt" and write some string into it using FileOutputStream class.

+#### Program 300 Practice Program(TestArmstrangNumber.java)
+write a program in java to check whether a entered number is armstrong or not.

+#### Program 301 Practice Program(TestPatindromeNum.java)
+write a program in java to check whether entered number is palindrome or not.

 ## Adv_Java_Practice
 #### Program 1 (Date)